cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 If no flag is provided, your sequence dataset must be the first argument.
 When you do so, the name of your file is used as a name prefix for every output file of the program (changing the extension according to the type of result).

 - **-mode**
-A T-Coffee mode is a hard coded mode command line calling to specific options predetermined and optimized.
+A T-Coffee mode is a hard coded command line calling to specific options predetermined and optimized.
 By default, they are not used and should be called upon.
-Here are some examples: expresso, mcoffee, rcoffee, evaluate, accurate, procoffee...
-These modes have been designed to deliver the best results possible for a specific task; they can work without any parameters but can be controled and modified extensively with extra parameters.
+Here are some examples: **expresso, mcoffee, rcoffee, evaluate, accurate, procoffee**...These modes have been designed to deliver the best results possible for a specific task; they can work without any parameters but can be controlled and modified extensively with extra parameters.

 - **-parameters**
 The input has to be a file containing extra parameters for T-Coffee.
 Parameters read this way behave as if they had been added on the right end of the command line that they either supersede (one value parameter) or complete (list of values).
-Here is an example of usage that will cause T-Coffee to apply the* **fast_pair** *method onto the sequences contained in ``sample_seq1.fasta``.
+Here is an example of usage that will cause T-Coffee to apply the **fast_pair** method onto the sequences contained in ``sample_seq1.fasta``.
 If you wish, you can also pipe these arguments into T-Coffee by naming the parameter file 'stdin' (as a rule, any file named stdin is expected to receive its content via the stdin).

 .. warning:: The parameter file can ONLY contain valid parameters; comments are not allowed.
 Parameters passed this way will be checked like normal parameters.